 Accurate tag recovery position information helps identify major migration routes.
-If recovery dates are available, it is possible also to calculate movement rates as well as routes.
-Analysis of tag data is the primary method used at the AFSC to study sablefish movement.
-Several tagging studies have shown sablefish to be highly migratory for at least part of their life cycle, with the pattern of movement related to fish size and progression of maturity.
-It had previously been reported that sablefish traveled primarily in a counter clockwise direction around the GOA (Fig. 7); small, immature fish tagged in shallow inshore waters of the eastern GOA travel north and westward from their release sites out on the continental shelf and eventually end up as adults in the deeper waters of the continental slope throughout the distribution where spawning takes place.
-Large fish tagged in the western areas of the GOA would move eastward, and large fish tagged in the eastern areas of the GOA had a tendency to remain there (Fig. 7).
+If recovery dates are available, it is possible to calculate movement rates as well as routes.
+Analysis of tag data is the primary method used to study sablefish movement.

+Several tagging studies have shown sablefish to be highly migratory for at least part of their life cycle (Bracken 1983, Sasaki 1985, Fujioka et al. 1988, Heifetz and Fujioka 1991, Maloney and Heifetz 1997, Hanselman et al. in review), with the pattern of movement related to fish size and progression of maturity.
+It had previously been reported that sablefish traveled primarily in a counter-clockwise direction around the GOA (Fig. 4); small, immature fish tagged in shallow inshore waters of the eastern GOA travel north and westward from their release sites out on the continental shelf and eventually end up as an adult in the deeper waters of the continental slope throughout the distribution, where spawning takes place (Heifetz and Fujioka 1991, Maloney and Heifetz 1997, Maloney 2002).
+Large fish tagged in the western areas of the GOA would move eastward, and large fish tagged in the eastern areas of the GOA had a tendency to remain there (Fig. 4; Heifetz and Fujioka 1991, Maloney 2002).
 Young sablefish would routinely undertake migrations of a thousand miles or more, and older fish would commonly travel the same distance on a return journey.
-However, recent updated work has reported that sablefish mobility has increased over time, that the directionality of movement has changed since previously reported, and that annual movement probabilities differ greatly between areas.
-Annual movement rates have been re-estimated for tagged sablefish among regulatory areas using tag recovery data (over 300,000 tag releases in Alaska and 27,000 recoveries) from 1979 to 2009, as well as tag release data from the inside waters of Southeast Alaska from the ADF&G. Direction of movement changed the most for small sablefish.
-Small sablefish (41-56 cm) are more likely than previously shown to move out of their current area in
+However, recent work by Hanselman et al. (in review) has reported that sablefish mobility has increased over time, that the directionality of movement has changed since previously reported, and that annual movement probabilities differ greatly between areas.
+Hanselman et al. (in review) re-estimated annual movement rates for all three size groups of tagged sablefish among regulatory areas using tag recovery data (over 300,000 tag releases in Alaska and 27,000 recoveries) from 1979 to 2009, as well as tag release data from the inside waters of Southeast Alaska from the Alaska Department of Fish and Game (ADFG).
+Direction of movement changed the most for small sablefish.
+Small sablefish (41-56 cm) were more likely, than previously shown, to move out of their current area in all areas except the Eastern Gulf of Alaska (EGOA), and to move predominately eastward; whereas previous studies showed that they moved westward.
+Medium (57-66 cm) and large (> 66 cm) fish moved more than in previous years, and large sablefish still displayed a tendency to move east rather west.
+So overall, if one considers the Central Gulf of Alaska (CGOA) the center of distribution of Alaska sablefish, it is more likely for all size groups to move east than west.

-Figure 7.
-The traditional concept of the migration pattern of sablefish in the northeast Pacific Ocean.
+Figure 4. -- The basic migration pattern of sablefish in the northeast Pacific Ocean.
 Young, immature fish travel north and west from inshore nursery areas in Canada and the Eastern Gulf of Alaska (GOA) to the Western GOA, Bering Sea, and Aleutian Islands.
-Older, mature fish move offshore and return eastward.
-New analyses of more recent data have shown that this pattern may have changed.
+Older, mature fish move offshore and return eastward (Maloney 2002).